Changes in Britain's manufacturing model could mute risk from rise in sterling

 "I just need to keep my costs (down) by buying my raw materials from overseas, because if I am buying my raw materials (that way) I can offset that exchange rate risk," he said.

-Bigger companies are also specialising more in high-value products, reducing their exposure to currency risks.
+Bigger companies are also specializing more in high-value products, reducing their exposure to currency risks.

 "For example, where the UK is doing quite well is in things like cars where the UK product mix on automobiles is quite distinct," David Tinsley, economist at BNP Paribas said.
 "It tends to be quite high premium brand stuff these days compared to how it used to be when it was more mass market."